Team-BHP > Electric Cars

 Also that red light on car charger is not linked to poor earthing at all.
 I got a replacement charger and it worked fine even during peak summer and the faulty one used to give away within 15 minutes.

-psbali is offline (6) Thanks
+psbali is online now (6) Thanks

 Old 14th August 2024, 11:54 #45